The Mabel Dorn Reeder Conservation Endowment Fund

 Northern Pine Snakes of Northeast Alabama and Northern Georgia: Unearthing a Forest Ghost

 In partnership with Clemson University, Reinhardt University, Georgia Department of Natural Resources, U.S. Fish and Wildlife Service, U.S. Forest Service (Chattahoochee-Oconee National Forest) and The Nature Conservancy, this support represents a continuation of a project funded by the Mabel Dorn Reeder Conservation Endowment Fund in 2018-2019 and is an example of one of Zoo Atlanta’s many partnerships benefiting native species.
-The project was proposed by Robert Hill, Assistant Curator of Herpetology.
+The project was proposed by Robert Hill, Associate Curator of Herpetology.

 Halting the Decline of Vultures Through Population Surveys of Endangered Tree-Nesting Species